The Simplicial Cylinder DG Ring: Introduction

 \section{Introduction}

-By a {\em DG ring} we mean a graded ring $A = \bigoplus_{i \in \Z} A^i$, with a differential satisfying the graded Leibniz rule.
+By {\em DG ring} we mean a graded ring $A = \bigoplus_{i \in \Z} A^i$, with a differential satisfying the graded Leibniz rule.
 (Traditionally $A$ is called an associative unital cochain DG algebra.)
 The category of DG rings is denoted by $\cat{DGRng}$.

-Note that a DG ring is the same as a single object DG category, and thus $\cat{DGRng}$ is a full subcategory of $\cat{DGCat}$, the category of (small) DG categories.
-For the sake of streamlining the discussion, here we only look at DG rings.
+A DG ring $A$ is the same as a single object DG category $\cat{A}$, and a DG functor $F : \cat{A} \to \cat{B}$ between single object DG categories is a DG ring homomorphism $f : A \to B$.
+Thus $\cat{DGRng}$ is a full subcategory of $\cat{DGCat}$, the category of (small) DG categories.
+For the sake of streamlining the discussion, in this paper we only look at DG rings.
 See Remark \ref{rem:248} regarding the potential extension of this work to DG categories.

+Let $A$ and $B$ be DG rings, and let $f_0, f_1 : A \to B$ be DG ring homomorphisms.
+A {\em Keller homotopy} $\ga : f_0 \twoto f_1$ is a degree $-1$ homomorphism of graded abelian groups $\ga : A \to B$, which is a homotopy on the underlying DG abelian groups, and is also an $f_0$-$f_1$-derivation.
+This concept was introduced in \cite{Ke1}, and we recall it in Definition \ref{dfn:330}.